5 ‘Supernatural’ Villains Fans Just Didn’t Care About

 Most Supernatural fans are in agreement that Meg 2.0 was one of the best things that happened in the show.
 Sure, she was a demon but her connection to Castiel to help humanize him was an excellent character development for both.
 Of course, there are some who don’t agree and say Meg was bad in both meatsuits, such as Buddy TV, but at least the later Meg had a chance to develop some redeeming qualities.

 Unfortunately, fans had to deal with Meg 1.0 first—Meg Masters.
 She met Sam in Season 1 and continued to cause problems until the end of the season until the Winchesters and Bobby finally exorcized her.
-There were no redeemable qualities about the character and it didn’t seem like there was much of a point to her storyline.
+There were no redeemable qualities about the character, and it didn’t seem like there was much of a point to her storyline.

 Granted her character was in the early days, when the evil characters apart from Azazel weren’t exactly fleshed out fully.
 However, the lack of detail just meant fans didn’t really care.